Newark

 There is an interesting story attached to the drive and the mayor of Newark at the time, one Hercules Clay.
 Hercules had a dream on three consecutive nights that his house would be destroyed by cannon fire, so he moved his family out.
 Not long after his house was burnt to the ground as a consequence of artillery fire.
 Grateful for his escape, Clay left an endowment for an annual service of thanksgiving to be held at St Mary Magdalene Church, which continues to this day.
 Hercules Clay Day is celebrated in the town, and there's often some re-enactors firing their muskets and drilling.
 (Closest Sunday to March 11th, occasionally moves by a week if it clashes with Mothering Sunday.)

-For the benefit of all the new visitors to the site: the man illustrated is a portrayal of a man called John Americanus, who fought for the King at the Siege of Newark.
+The information board that causes problems for some: the man illustrated is a portrayal of a man called John Americanus, who fought for the King at the Siege of Newark.
 John's role in the defence of Newark is well documented.
 And yes, John was of African descent.

 The Mill Gate board (easily missed) is located in a small park directly opposite an Aesthetics and Beauty parlour.